dashpay/dips/dip-ct.md

 ## Overview

 One of the large differences between Dash and Monero is the Elliptic Curve each is based on.
-Dash uses secp256k1 which is inherited from Bitcoin Core while Monero uses the Curve25519 curve.
+Dash uses secp256k1 (defined by `y^2 = x^3 + 7` in "Standards For Efficient Cryptography") which is inherited from Bitcoin Core while Monero uses the Curve25519 curve defined by `y^2 = x^3 + 486662*x^2 + x` created by Daniel J. Berstein.
 To quote the original Bulletproof paper "Bulletproofs are zero-knowledge arguments of knowledge" i.e. they are a generalized mathematical tool that can be used in many different ways with many different cryptographic systems.
 In particular, they do not require a specific elliptic curve to be used with them.
 This is why both Bitcoin and Monero can use Bulletproofs even though they use different elliptic curves.
 There exists a fork of libsecp256k1 called libsecp256k1-zkp which contains code to do Bulletproofs on the secp256k1 curve that the Dash community most likely will want to use.

 ## Details